sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 To remediate the above problems, I propose the following:

 1. Promote smaller IT investments over large ones as a means to reduce risk impact to the organization;
-2. Treat every project as a hypothesis, one that must be validated by end-users as fast as possible, which will invariably require course corrections;
+2. Treat every project as a hypothesis, one that must be validated by end users as fast as possible, which will invariably require course corrections;
 3. Put much more emphasis on outcome measurements than on project deliverables.
 This promotes investment in [Business Architecture and Departmental Value Stream](http://dialogue/grp/EA-AE/SitePages/dvsmodel.aspx) using strong, reliable metrics from lines of businesses;
 4. Treat software like products, not physical assets.
 They need a steady source of funding and dedicated teams to allow timely technical debt remediation and evolution.
 Teams should be comprised not only of developers but also security, operations, testing, policy experts, and *actual* users;
 5. Use architectural guardrails instead of gates, where Enterprise Architecture acts as a monitoring discipline making recommendations for course correction to align individual products towards the target enterprise architecture state.